githubEdit

 Azure Storage

-JB Manager leverages Azure Blob Storage for the persistent storage of input and output files through which user interacts with the bot.
+JB Manager leverages Azure Blob Storagearrow-up-right for the persistent storage of input and output files through which user interacts with the bot.
 Alternatively, we have the flexibility of switching to a local storage as well.

 In this document, we have covered the below-mentioned aspects for utilizing either of the storages effectively: